-Audubon has a nice search tool to help find plants for your specific area.
+Audubon has a helpful search tool to help find plants for your specific area.
 It can be filtered by what kind of plant you desire or bird you want to attract.

 I also recommend talking to your local nursery for their expertise.
 Just explain that you only want native plants and are trying to attract birds and other wildlife.

 Finding a beautiful or stylish decoration can make unique bird gifts.
 The hardest part is finding something that is not tacky, and they will actually want to show off in their house!
 (Go Back to Table of Contents)

 Displaying a unique painting is interesting, fulfilling and a great talking point.

 Some of my favorite bird paintings are Audubon prints.
 I have a few hanging in my office.

 Also, try going to a local art festival and finding a piece from someone in your community.
 That way you have an original!
 Check out this tool that searches for regional art fairs in the United States and Canada.

 25. Bird Identification Poster